 For background and general info about different mental disorders, try searching in one of our encyclopedic databases like Britannica Academic, Credo Reference, Gale Virtual Reference, and Health Reference Center (Infobase).
 These articles in these databases are a good starting point for research, but they are not scholarly articles.
 Use these databases to find definitions, descriptions, and other foundational information.
 See an example search in an encyclopedic database below.

 For scholarly articles about mental disorders, try searching in one of the following research databases.
 See an example search in a research database below.

-- Health & Medicine (ProQuest): Includes coverage of "clinical and biomedical topics, consumer health, health administration, and more."
+- Health & Medical Collection (ProQuest): Includes coverage of "clinical and biomedical topics, consumer health, health administration, and more."
 Remember to check the "full-text" box and use keywords to search.

 - PubMed Central: A "free full-text archive of biomedical and life sciences journal literature at the U.S. National Institute of Health's National Library of Medicine."